 Setup Auto Log Off Disconnected Sessions

 We are making changes in the Local group policy of systems.
 So be careful with the changes.

 First of all, open the ‘Group Policy Editor‘ on your server.
 Start run window by pressing “Win + R” and type

 The local group policy editor will be opened on your system.
 Then navigate to the following location as the below-given instructions:

 Local Computer Policy => Computer Configuration => Administrative Templates => Windows Components => Remote Desktop Services => Remote Desktop Session Host => Session Time Limits

-By default, it is configured a ‘Not configured.
-Change this to ‘Enabled.
-Now you will see an option “End a disconnected session” in the lower-left side.
+By default, it is set to the ‘Not configured’.
+Change this to ‘Enabled’.
+Now you will see the option “End a disconnected session” on the lower-left side.
 Set this value to the desired time.
 I have set this to 1 hour, so any disconnected user is logged off after 1 hour.

 In this tutorial, you have learned to configure your Windows system to auto log out disconnected remote sessions.